devsecops/defcon-workshop/section-1/README.md

 # Section-1

 ## Overview
-In this section,
+In this section, we will:
-1. We will install all the software & set everything up for the rest of the workshop.
+1. install set up our environment for the workshop.
-2. We will build our first Docker image.
+2. build our first Docker image.
-3. We will push that Docker image to Google Container Registry (GCR).
+3. push our Docker image to Google Container Registry (GCR).

 ## Installation / Setting up

+### Requirements
+1. Google Cloud Platform (GCP) account
+2. Docker
+3. Minikube
+4. kubectl
+5. VirtualBox
+6. GoLang
+7. Google Cloud SDK

-A Google Cloud Platform (GCP) account – You can use the GCP Free Tier to get one https://cloud.google.com/free/
+### Google Cloud Platform (GCP) account
+* You can use the GCP Free Tier to get one https://cloud.google.com/free/